 - Graphics cards with 4GB RAM

-For all majors in the School of Art & Design and Design Technology Sophomores-Seniors:
+For all majors in the School of Art & Design and Theatre Design and Technology Sophomores-Seniors:

 - Adobe Creative Cloud (WVU student subscription available for a discounted cost)